-Documents attached namely: 186.
-2009-2022 - Consultants in post and can be located in folder - Martina Corrigan - no 24 of 2022 - attachments
+Documents attached namely:

+186. 2009-2022 - Consultants in post and can be located in folder - Martina Corrigan - no 24 of 2022 - attachments

 - b.
-Clinical Nurse Specialist to increase from 2 to 4 clinical nurse specialists. - In 2009 there were two Clinical Nurse Specialists in post, Kate O'Neill and Jenny McMahon.
+Clinical Nurse Specialist to increase from 2 to 4 clinical nurse specialists. - i In 2009 there were two Clinical Nurse Specialists in post, Kate O'Neill and Jenny McMahon.
 The plan from the Review was to recruit a further 2 nurses who were to be aligned to cancer as per the review. - ii It was also stated in the Review that this would be taken forward by NICAN during January March 2011, which meant that the Trust couldn't move to recruit for these two posts until this had been finished. - iii As Head of Service, I was not involved in this process and this was under the remit of Head of Cancer Services, Alison Porter and then Fiona Reddick, who both reported to Ronan Carroll, Assistant Director from 2009-2016, and then to Heather Trouton from 2016-2018, and then to Barry Conway from 2018-now.
 So, for this process I had no influence to 'speed it up' which, from a personal perspective, I felt did cause issues for the operational aspect of the service in that, whilst I operationally managed the Clinical Nurse Specialists, I had no influence over how and when they would be appointed. - iv In October 2014, whilst still waiting on the decision on the Cancer Clinical Nurse Specialists, I prepared and presented a paper to Mrs Burns (Interim Director of Acute Services) in which I requested that we

-AOB-00344
+Corrigan, Martina <

+06 February 2012 15:01

+O'Brien, Aidan;

-From: Sent: To: Cc: Subject: Corrigan, Martina < > 06 February 2012 15:01 O'Brien, Aidan; Scott, Jane M; ONeill, Kate FW: Day4 outcome escalation
+Scott, Jane M; ONeill, Kate

+FW: Day4 outcome escalation

+Importance:

-Importance: High
+High

 Dear Aidan,

 Can you advise?

-Many thanks

-Martina

-Martina Corrigan Head of ENT and Urology Craigavon Area Hospital Tel: ^{Personal Information reduced by the} USI Mobile: ^{Personal Information reduced by the}
+Martina Corrigan Head of ENT and Urology Craigavon Area Hospital

-Email:
+Tel: Personal Information redacted by the (Direct Dial)

+Mobile:

+Email: Personal Information redacted by the USI

-From: Montgomery, Angela Sent: 06 February 2012 14:33 To: Corrigan, Martina Cc: Scott, Jane M; Graham, Vicki Subject: Day4 outcome escalatior Importance: High
+From: Montgomery, Angela Sent: 06 February 2012 14:33

+Cc: Scott, Jane M; Graham, Vicki Subject: Day4 outcome escalation